JonathanWilbur/asn1-d/documentation/asn1.md

 `OBJECT IDENTIFIER`s and `RELATIVE OID`s are encoded in a very similar way, and essentially encode conceptually similar ideas.

-The context-switching types, `EXTERNAL`, `EMBEDDED PDV`, and `CharacterString`, are also all encoded in similar ways.
-In fact, `EMBEDDED PDV` and `CharacterString` differ only by the name of one of their parts.
+The context-switching types, `EXTERNAL`, `EmbeddedPDV`, and `CharacterString`, are also all encoded in similar ways.
+In fact, `EmbeddedPDV` and `CharacterString` differ only by the name of one of their parts.

 And finally, almost all string types are redundant, because the existents of